shayanhabibi/fable-electron/CONTRIBUTING.md

 * Immediate communication preferred through Discord.
 * Ensure that you make pulls to `develop` before `main`.
 This is not rigid; there are circumstances where a pull might be made to `main` rather than `develop`.

+Automatically generated Pull Requests can have their reviewer, label, project, and assignee fields filled automatically.

+Edit `ci/pull_request.json` as required.

 ## Making a PR

 Please check that no duplicate PR has been raised.
 We would greatly appreciate an issue being created with the feature/issue you plan to tackle.